ucan-wg/invocation/README.md

 ### 3.3.2 Promise Pipelines

-Promise pipelines are handled in more detail in [section 5](#5-promise-pipelining).
+Promise pipelines are handled in more detail in [§6](#6-promise-pipelining).
 In brief, they enable taking the output of a task that has not yet run as the input to another task.
 Here is a simple example:

 ``` js
 {